Why 30% of military veterans get disability benefits, forcing Congress to scramble

 How many more vets are getting benefits today than in the past?

 Benefit claims are skyrocketing.
-Today, nearly one third of America’s 18.5 million veterans – and 40% of post-9/11 vets – get disability pay, notes Mark Duggan, professor of economics at Stanford University.
+Today, nearly one-third of America’s 18.5 million veterans – and 40% of post-9/11 vets – get disability pay, notes Mark Duggan, professor of economics at Stanford University.

 During that same time period, average disability ratings – used to determine benefit dollars – hovered at around 10%.

-Today, one third of veterans have a disability rating of 50% or more, a “spectacular increase,” says Dr. Duggan, who has written about the topic with Lt.
+Today, one-third of veterans have a disability rating of 50% or more, a “spectacular increase,” says Dr. Duggan, who has written about the topic with Lt.
 Col. Kyle Greenberg, associate economics professor at the U.S. Military Academy at West Point.

 This is in part because the VA has expanded medical eligibility criteria to cover a larger category of service-connected injuries, which now include exposure to Agent Orange for Vietnam-era vets, for example, as well as potential secondary effects like diabetes and heart disease.

-Disability payments range from some $171 a month tax-free for those with no dependents and a 10% disability rating to $3,738 for those with a 100% rating and are adjusted up each year for inflation.
+Disability payments range from some $171 a month tax-free for those with no dependents and a 10% disability rating to $3,738 for those with a 100% rating.
+They are adjusted up each year for inflation.
 Vets with families receive higher payments.

-Once they’re granted, veterans can, and often do, apply to have these disability ratings increased – known as being “promoted.”
+Once they’re granted, veterans can and often do apply to have these disability ratings increased – known as being “promoted.”

 “The ratings basically never go down.
 If a condition improves, it’s not like people go back and say, ‘Oh, I’m doing better.’
 It doesn’t happen, at least in the time period I looked at the data,” Dr. Duggan says.
 “It tends to go up.”